Dutch Crunch Topping is a topping sprinkled on top of desserts or plain breads before baking. It comes out crunchy or crusty.

-For bread, Dutch Crunch is a special dough that you place on top of your already risen bread dough before baking, before the final rise.
+For bread, Dutch crunch is a special dough that you place on top of your already risen bread dough before baking, before the final rise.

 A typical recipe will call for sugar, yeast, salt, rice flour, oil and warm water.
 Some recipes add some finely ground dried bread crumbs.